MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/README.md

 * Utilized SQL queries while showing our work
 * Answered every possible question using data-driven decision-making

-* "Individual Statistical Details" folder is: A collection of simpler queries about the data.*
+* The "Individual Statistical Details" folder is: A collection of simpler queries about the data.*

+I hope you've found this Excel section guide helpful!

+Be sure to check out my Excel and R sections and future case studies!

+I am open to criticism.
+Please contact me via email or LinkedIn for any corrections, improvements, or suggestions.

+* LinkedIn
+* matt.johnson0304@gmail.com
+Thank you 🙇